headercom

 What is Annual Percentage Rate (APR)?

 Annual percentage rate (APR) is a standardized way to calculate the total cost of borrowing in a year.
-The APR not only includes the interest rate charged by the lender but also includes additional fees and costs associated with the loan, such as processing fees, the foreclosure amount, and other charges by the lender or bank.
+The APR not only includes the interest rate charged by the lender but also includes additional fees and costs associated with the loan, such as personal loan processing fees, the foreclosure amount, and other charges by the lender or bank.
 Lenders are required by law to disclose the APR to consumers, ensuring transparency and enabling borrowers to make informed financial decisions.

-Key Components of APR:
+Key Components of Annual Percentage Rate (APR)

 1. Interest Rate: The percentage of the loan amount charged by the lender for borrowing the money.